DJIEUGA/alx-system_engineering-devops/0x00-shell_basics/README.md

 4. 4-listmorefiles: A script to display current directory contents, including hidden files (starting with .).
 Use the long format.
 5. 5-listfilesdigitonly: A script to display current directory contents.
 6. 6-firstdirectory: A script to creates a directory named my_first_directory in the /tmp/ directory.
-7. 7-movethatfile: A script to to ove the file betty from /tmp/ to /tmp/my_first_directory.
+7. 7-movethatfile: A script to move the file betty from /tmp/ to /tmp/my_first_directory.
+8. 8-firstdelete: A script to elete the file betty.

+The file betty is in /tmp/my_first_directory.